Marcel-aka-Satum/twitter-clone/README.md

 1. Clone the repo
 2. Install NPM packages (npm install in /frontend directory)
 3. Install Python dependencies (pip install -r requirements.txt in /backend directory)
+5. Create a postgresql database and a user in postgres if u haven't done it (remember the credentials + db_name u will need it in the next step)
+6. Setup the ENV variables (see ENV below)
-4. After installing start the backend (python main.py in /backend DIR)
+7. After installing start the backend (uvicorn main:app --reload cd in /backend DIR)
-5. After installing start the frontend (npm start in /frontedn DIR)
+8. After installing start the frontend (npm start in cd in /frontend DIR)

+ ##ENV
+ BACKEND: Create a .env in /backend DIR and add these variables DB_USER=place here ur postgres username
+DB_PSSWD=place here ur postgres psswd
+DB_HOST=place here ur postgres host (probably LOCALHOST if u run it locally) DB_NAME=place here ur postgres db_name

 ## Usage